Toxoplasma gondii: Immune response and behavior alterations

 The IFN-γ-mediated activation of IDO and TDO is an evolutionary mechanism that serves to starve the parasite, but it can result in depletion of tryptophan in the brain of the host.
 IDO and TDO degrade tryptophan to N-formylkynurenine.
 Administration of L-kynurenine is capable of inducing depressive-like behavior in mice.
-T. gondii infection has been demonstrated to increase the levels of kynurenic acid (KYNA) in the brains of infected mice and KYNA has also been demonstrated to be increased in the brain of schizophrenic persons.
+T. gondii infection has been demonstrated to increase the levels of kynurenic acid (KYNA) in the brains of infected mice and in the brain of schizophrenic persons.
 Low levels of tryptophan and serotonin in the brain were already associated with depression.

 Risk factors for human infection

 The following have been identified as being risk factors for T. gondii infection in humans and warm-blooded animals: